dieterich-lab/rna_protein_xlnet/README.md

 In detail, the following steps are implemented:

-- Tokenization of RNA/Protein sequences via one-hot encoding of molecules.
+- Tokenization of RNA/Protein sequences via byte pair encoding of molecules.
 - Pre-training of the XLNET model via Permutation Language Modelling.
 - Fine-tune models for regression and classification.
 - Calculation of leave-one-out scores for you fine-tuned model.